-Doubtful cases must be reported to the Ground Jury as soon as practicable and, normally, before the first Horse Inspection.
+Doubtful cases must be reported to the Ground Jury or Appeal Committee as appropriate, as soon as practicable and, normally, before the first Horse Inspection.

-524.2 Horse Inspections
+Horse Inspections 524.2

 The Horse Inspections shall be open to viewing by the public.